sechaparroc/IK-Presentation/source.md

 ## Skeleton

-* Set of rigid multibody system called Bones (or links) attached by Joints.
-A Skeleton usually is represented as a Hierarchical structure. <!-- .element: class="fragment" data-fragment-index="1"-->
+* Set of rigid multibody system called bones (or links) attached by joints.
+A skeleton usually is represented as a hierarchical structure. <!-- .element: class="fragment" data-fragment-index="1"-->
 * Joints are parametrized by Degrees of Fredom (DOF). <!-- .element: class="fragment" data-fragment-index="2"-->

 * An end effector $\mathbf{s}$ is a point of interest that depends on joint configurations: $ \mathbf{s} = f(\mathbf{ \theta }) $ <!-- .element: class="fragment" data-fragment-index="3"-->